 In late 2019, multiple patients were diagnosed with a pneumonia-causing virus.
 Numerous subsequent studies showed a beta-coronidae family virus named 'SARS-CoV-2' by WHO to be the causative agent.
 In March 2020, the WHO declared SARS-CoV-2 a pandemic and called the disease 'coronavirus disease of 2019', or simply 'COVID-19'.
-Currently, there is no substantial evidence that the virus is transmitted sexually or through breast feeding.
+Currently, there is no substantial evidence that the virus is transmited sexually or through breast feeding.
 The possibility of vertical transmission is controversial.
 However, a recently published systematic review and meta-analysis suggest that a minority of pregnant women can transmit the virus to newborns.

 As the COVID-19 escalated, many countries adopted lockdown measures to mitigate the virus spread.
 The pandemic disrupted the supply chain of key contraceptive commodities.
-In practice, most governments categorised sexual and reproductive health (SRH) services as non-essential and forced them to close.
+In practice, most governments care gorised sexual and reproductive health (SRH) services as non-essential and forced them to close.
 In late April 2020, United Nations Population Fund predicted an estimated 7 million unintended pregnancies would occur, as a result of lack of access to SRH services like contraception and safe abortion care and time-sensitive potentially life-saving services.

 COVID-19 has forced nearly 1.4 billion children and youths out of school/university, including 743 million girls globally.
 This has raised concerns around long-term impact on their lives.
-As in addition to increasing poverty girls globally.
-66 This has raised concerns around long-term impact on their lives.
-As in addition to increasing poverty levels, they might also experience increased sexual and 6 GBV, furthering the need not only for remediation and support services but also access to emergency contraception and other reproductive health services.67 COVID-19 has impacted health systems and services severely globally.
-It has also led to closure of educational institutions', public places for recreation and leisure, and has impacted movement.68 The protracted closures across the world have increased concerns around mental well-being and the availability/accessibility of critical SRH services for adolescents in LMICs.69
+As in addition to increasing poverty blevels, they might also experience increased sexual and support services but also access to emergency contraception and other reproductive health services.
+COVID-19 and similar to the country of the pandemic, and the availability (accessibility of critical SRH services for adolescents in LMICs.